 We bought the Stokke Tripp Trapp because it has an ergonomic adjustable footrest, looks visually nice, and can “grow” with our child in our tiny, already overcrowded condo (several of you shared that you still use this chair with your now 8 to 10 year old kids!).
-When we first tried it with Nori around 5 months, though, it wasn’t the most comfortable option because she couldn’t sit up on her own yet.
+When we first tried it with Nori around 5 months, it wasn’t the most comfortable option because she couldn’t sit up on her own yet, but we started using it again at 8 months and it’s been wonderful since!
 If you’re looking into this chair, I would definitely recommend going with a set including baby kit, tray, and cushion.
-We never got the cushion, which supposedly makes a notable difference for younger babies.
+We never got the cushion, which I regret in hindsight as it supposedly makes a notable difference in comfort and support for younger babies.

 As a transitional option, we got this Fisher Price booster seat after trying our neighbor’s.
 It straps on to any chair (or can sit on the floor), is slightly molded and supportive for babies who aren’t expert sitters yet, and folds down for travel.
 You can roll up some bibs or towels as padding for extra support.
 We used this happily for several months until Nori got stronger and became comfortable in the Tripp Trapp (which we now LOVE), and then left the Fisher Price booster at my parents’ house for use there.
 If you get the cushion for the Tripp Trapp then you can likely use it right off the bat.